bezokurepo/papers/README.md

-# Bezoku papers is regularly updated, focused on research relevant to low resource and indigenous languages
+# The bezoku papers repo is regularly updated, sharing research for low resource and indigenous language technology
 # Primary research for Bezoku
 ## Challenges and Strategies in Cross-Cultural NLP, Hershcovich et al https://aclanthology.org/2022.acl-long.482.pdf
 ## On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?, Bender et al https://dl.acm.org/doi/pdf/10.1145/3442188.3445922